TheUndo/Atsumaru/readme.md

 ## Need help?

-I'm happy assist you in any matter, either open an issue here or join the Discord server.
+I'm happy assist you in any matter, please join the Discord server.

 ## Support/business inquiries